 The Company determined that key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the company.
 The Board of Directors (executive and non-executive), President and Chief Executive Officer and Chief Financial Officer are key management personnel.

-The remuneration to key management personnel during the three and nine months ended March 31, 2023 and 2022 is as follows:
+The remuneration to key management personnel during the year ended June 30, 2023 and 2022 is as follows: